Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Keep in mind that Generac sells self-maintenance kits that you should have on hand for both routine maintenance and emergency fixes.
 And lastly, remember that skipping proper maintenance can, in the worst case, void your Generac warranty!

-As long as you’re caring for your Generac properly, it should give you years and years of worry-free protection from power outages.
+As long as you’re caring for your Generac properly, it should give you years and years of worry-free protection from power outage.